Lorentz, Poincare, Einstein, and the Genesis of the Theory of Special Relativity: Einstein’s 1905 Paper on Relativity

 \subsection{Michele Besso}

-At the end of the paper, Einstein explicitly thanked Michele Besso, acknowledging the “faithful assistance” of his friend and colleague at the Patent Office, and “several valuable suggestions.”
-For more information on Michele Besso and his role in Einstein’s life, one may consult the correspondence edited by Pierre Speziali (\emph{Einstein–Besso Correspondence}, bilingual German–French edition, 1972; French edition, 1979; Spanish, 1994; Italian, 1995).
-No English edition of this work exists, though an English-language account can be found in Christian Bracco’s article \emph{Einstein and Besso, from Zurich to Milano} \cite{Bracco-2014}.
+At the end of the paper, Einstein explicitly thanked Michele Besso, acknowledging the ``faithful assistance'' of his friend and colleague at the Patent Office and ``several valuable suggestions.''
+For more information on Michele Besso and his role in Einstein’s life, one may consult the correspondence edited by Pierre Speziali (\emph{Einstein--Besso Correspondence}, bilingual German--French edition, 1972; French edition, 1979; Spanish, 1994; Italian, 1995).
+No English edition of this work exists, though an English-language account can be found in Christian Bracco’s article \emph{Einstein and Besso, from Zurich to Milano} \cite{Bracco2014}.

 Among Einstein’s intellectual companions, Michele Besso holds a singular place.
+An engineer by training, he combined technical competence, wide intellectual curiosity, and great personal discretion.
+For several years he was one of Einstein’s closest interlocutors in Bern, and the explicit acknowledgment at the end of the 1905 paper shows that his role was not merely social.
+Einstein regarded their discussions as having contributed directly to the clarification of the problem.

-An engineer by training, of remarkable modesty and generosity, he shared with Einstein years of intense discussion without ever seeking recognition.
-Einstein himself acknowledged the decisive role of a conversation with Besso.
-According to the account of his 1922 Kyoto lecture, Einstein said that after returning home from a discussion with his friend around mid-May 1905, he finally grasped the solution he had been seeking.
-The next day, he told Besso: “I have solved the whole problem.”
-Five weeks later, the paper on relativity was completed.
-Thus, even if Besso never claimed any active part in the discovery, his intellectual and personal presence was catalytic.
-His legendary modesty stands in contrast to the importance of his influence.
+A later testimony gives this acknowledgment a more vivid form.
+According to the account of Einstein’s 1922 Kyoto lecture, Einstein said that after returning home from a discussion with Besso around mid-May 1905, he finally grasped the solution he had been seeking.
+The next day, he told Besso: ``I have completely solved the problem.''
+Besso appears as a trusted interlocutor whose questions, objections, and technical understanding seem to have helped Einstein bring a long-standing problem to its final form.